Frequently Asked Questions

 Q: Can I book multiple services at once?

 A: Absolutely.
 If it makes sense for your goals or event, I love weaving things together.
 A forest bathing session followed by a silent disco dance party?
 Sure—but we’ll plan it with intention so it flows.
-Same goes for blending wellness with systems, strategy, or sleep support.
+Same goes for blending wellness with systems, strategy, or AI support.
 If you're curious about mixing modalities, let's talk—custom experiences are my favorite kind.

 Q: Do you do custom collaborations or one-off projects?